reeseschultz/ReeseUnityDemos/CONTRIBUTING.md

 1. [Pull requests](https://github.com/reeseschultz/ReeseUnityDemos/pulls) (PRs) for fixing bugs and adding features.
 2. [Issues](https://github.com/reeseschultz/ReeseUnityDemos/issues/new/choose) for reporting bugs and suggesting features.

 I, Reese, the owner of this project, prefer that you **submit PRs instead of issues**.
 Otherwise, you're entirely dependent on me.
 I offer no assurance that I will respond to you, fix bugs or add features on your behalf in a timely fashion, if ever.
 Well, unless you want to give me money.
-In that case, [contact me](reeseblog@outlook.com) and we can arrange prioritized support.
+In that case, contact me at reeseblog@outlook.com and we can arrange prioritized support.

 ## What I Look for in [Pull Requests](https://github.com/reeseschultz/ReeseUnityDemos/pulls)